-We realize we are all important, and when there is teamwork, all systems work properly.
-We then realize we are all cogs of the same wheel and that cooperation is important for anything to work well.
+We realize we are all important, and that when there is teamwork, all systems work properly.
+We recognize that we are all cogs of the same wheel, and that cooperation is important for anything to work well.

 By sitting in meditation, we can increase our own understanding of cooperation.
 We will then radiate that example to others in our own sphere of life.